ZachWatkins/wordpress-plugin-name/README.md

 PHPDoc's Tag Reference: <https://docs.phpdoc.org/3.0/guide/references/phpdoc/tags/index.html#tag-reference>

 I use the Composer module for [PHP CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer/) to automate code compliance with [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/).
-However, this repository is not yet fully compliant with those standards.
 A pre-commit hook file is included in this repository to enforce code commits to meet this standard but can be disabled when a situation warrants it, such as backing up unfinished work via a commit.

 Git, NPM, and Visual Studio Code files in this repository help improve compatibility between Mac (terminal) and Windows (powershell) environments for improved collaboration between developers.